ct-clmsn/miniaturist/README.md

 ## Licenses

-This implementation uses a Jump Consistency Hash and a Bloom Filter implementation provided by 3rd parties.

 * The Jump Consistency Hash source code was taken from a blog post with no license provided.
 The blog post and author are referenced in a comment at the top of the file 'jch.hpp'.

-* The Bloom Filter implementation is MIT licensed and the license terms can be found in the file 'MIT_LICENSE'.
-The author is referenced in a comment at the top of the file 'bloomfilter.hpp'.

 * The remainder of the source code in this project is [Boost Licensed](https://www.boost.org/users/license.html) and the license terms can be found in the file 'LICENSE'.